liuyao12/ConvNets-PDE-perspective/README.md

 # ConvNets from the PDE perspective

 	----*This started as a response to ConvNext, first on Twitter, then on Weights & Biases.
-In my opinion, if anything could be called the "ConvNets of the 2020s", it'd be those that are designed from the PDE perspective.
+If anything could be called the "ConvNets of the 2020s", it'd be, in my opinion, those that are designed from the PDE perspective.
 Everyone is invited to **open a discussion**, to ask for clarification, suggest and develop new ideas, a la the Polymath project, and to PR any code that you would like to share.*

 The 3x3 conv can be seen as a **differential operator** (of order ≤2): the so-called Sobel filters are partial derivatives in the x- and y-directions of the image, and the Gaussian kernel is (1+) the Laplacian.